 Where the design community meets.

 Exploring art, technology and design at Basecamp.
-Joined over 9 years ago via an invitation from Joe T.
+Joined almost 10 years ago via an invitation from Joe T.

 First and foremost, I love using GrubHub.
 Keep up the good work, because you guys keep my tummy full and happy.

 I really loved working on The Distance because I had full control of the art direction and design process.

 How it all started… - Jason Fried had long since wanted to start a new publication to celebrate long-standing businesses.
 So we decided to press on with this idea. - He asked if I wanted to run the show on the design side, and I gladly hopped on. - We hired a very talented journalist and writer in Wailin Wong to research, report, and write all of our stories.

 About the first version… The first version of The Distance featured individual custom-art directed designs for every story.
 This was super fun, but super taxing.
 So much effort goes into designing unique layouts per story, it started to get a bit unwieldy.
 For me.
 I’m the one responsible not only for the visual design and art direction of each story and the site as a whole, but the code and development of the entire site, too!
 So I made a lot of work for myself up front.

 Last week, we launched a brand new version.
 I’ve since redesigned The Distance to be more uniform, making it easier to hop to any story at any time.
 Visually, I wanted to lean more on the lovely work of our in-house illustrator, Nate Otto, and redesign the site so that it’s less about the visuals and more about Wailin’s writing.
 We’re really happy with the refined results.

 On Editorial Design versus Product Design… Editorial design is one thing I was fortunate enough to study when I was a student.
 The careful consideration of space, typography, and an emphasis on the reading experience is really where Editorial design differs from Product design.